MelnikovSM/rpi-wakeup-alarm/README.md

 Usage:

-1. Place your mp3's to audios/ dir.
+1. Create audios/ dir, then place your mp3's to it.

 2. Change audiosdir varrible at 2nd line of alarm.sh to path to audios/ dir.